gauthamp10/teched2025-XP264/exercises/ex1/README.md

 ## Exercise 1.5 - Terraforming kyma runtime environment

+### Accessing other diagnostic information with btp and kubernetes terraform providers....

-- 👉 run the namespaced Data Collection Workflow against the same kyma cluster region as done in the previous exercise (for instance, xp264-050) and your namespace
+👉 run the namespaced Data Collection Workflow against the same kyma cluster region as done in the previous exercise (for instance, xp264-050) and your namespace

  |  Data Collection Workflow (namespaced)
  | :---------  |